 With our thoughts of visiting the beach again dashed, we stopped at the lookout on the cliff driving out of town.
 The rain was holding off and we enjoyed the view back down the beach and noticed a huge pack of about 100 dolphins playing in the waves.
 There were a bit far away but it was great to watch them surfing and jumping out of the water.

-We setttled in and at 4:30pm we (along with 2 other families and a couple staying there) went and helped herd the sheep into their pen for the night.
-There were a number of lambs, including one that had been born the night before.
+We settled in and at 4:30pm we (along with 2 other families and a couple staying there) helped herd the sheep into their pen for the night.
+There were a number of lambs, including one born the night before.

-Eventually the rain stopped and the wind dropped.
+Eventually, the rain stopped and the wind dropped.
 The kids went to bed and I could hear a roaring noise.
-I opened the window and realised it was the stream, about 100 metres away at the bottom of the paddock.
+I opened the window and realized it was the stream, about 100 meters away at the bottom of the paddock.
 With all the rain running down from the mountains it sounded like a raging river torrent.

 We walked up to the dam, set in the hillside above the farm at the base of the huge mountains.
-On the way we realised the extent of the damage from the storm the previous night.
+On the way, we realized the extent of the damage from the storm the previous night.
 The water level had risen by a couple of meters and branches and whole trees were fallen and strewn across the stream.

 We used a fallen tree to cross the creek and followed the path upwards into a blackened and bleak landscape.
 We found out later from Maggie that a fire had destroyed the vegetation earlier that year and narrowly missed wiping out her farm.

 The next morning the kids were up early to help Maggie, who had promised them a long ride on the tractor and an ice cream.
-Rach and I were packing and heard the tractor and looked out to see Harvey sitting on Maggie’s lap driving the tractor up the road.
+As we packed we heard the tractor and looked out to see Harvey sitting on Maggie’s lap driving the tractor up the road.

 We then continued on a bit further to Barrydale where Maggie said a place called Diesel had the best milkshakes in SA.
 It was an interesting little roadside place with old petrol pumps, signs and paraphernalia.
 The milkshakes indeed were awesome and I had a good burger there too.

-We headed into Cape Town for our last stop in Africa where we would be spending 4 nights in an airbnb apartment.
-The city has a spectacular setting, located on a big bay at the foot of 1000 metre high Table Mountain.
 There is so much to do in Cape Town.
-We underestimated how much and could easily have spent more time in this very enjoyable city.
+We underestimated how much and could easily have spent more time in this enjoyable city.
 To see a full list of activity ideas and prices for Cape Town click here.

 The next day we considered hiking up Table Mountain but the weather was overcast and cold so we postponed it for another day.

-Instead we went to the waterfront to explore what is a big retail and restaurant district.
-The shopping centre was full of lots of high end retail stores.
+Instead, we went to the waterfront to explore the retail and restaurant district.
+The shopping center was full of high-end retail stores.
 This was a bit of a surprise but I guess the relative wealth in Cape Town is quite high compared to much of the country and they get many tourists.

-For lunch we headed to the Kirstenbosch Botanical Gardens where we had lunch at Moyos.
-This is a large restaurant chain that specialises in African cuisine.
+For lunch, we drove to the Kirstenbosch Botanical Gardens where we had lunch at Moyos.
+This is a large restaurant chain that specializes in African cuisine.

 It was warm in the sun as we started the steep climb up to the contour path at the base of the rocky cliffs.
-Below us the blue water of the bay glistened in the sun.
+Below, the blue bay glistened in the sun.
 We made it to the contour path and then followed it along for maybe 1km to Platerklip Gorge.

 Here the path zig-zagged pretty much straight up a narrow gorge culminating in a narrow canyon right at the top of the mountain.
 There were loads of people doing the hike.
 A few guys were even trail running it!